Overview of AWS IAM Permissions

 There's a difference between resource-based permissions and resource-level permissions.
 Resource-based permissions are permissions you can attach directly to a resource, as described in this topic.
 Resource-level permissions refers to the ability to specify not just what actions users can perform, but which resources they're allowed to perform those actions on.
 Some AWS services let you specify permissions for actions, but don't let you specify the individual resources for those actions.
 Other services let you specify permissions for a combination of actions and individual resources.

-Resource-based permissions are supported only by Amazon S3, Amazon Glacier, Amazon SNS, Amazon SQS, and AWS Key Management Service.
+Resource-based permissions are supported only by some AWS services.
 For a list of which services support resource-level permissions, see AWS Services That Work with IAM.

 A user who has specific permissions might request a resource that also has permissions attached to it.
 In that case, both sets of permissions are evaluated when AWS determines whether to grant access to the resource.
 For information about how policies are evaluated, see IAM Policy Evaluation Logic.